betterzhou/Open_World_ECG_Classification/README.md

 We implement InceptionNet based on the code from [TSAI](https://github.com/timeseriesAI/tsai).
 To maintain simplicity, we only release the code for ResNet and CRNN.

 If users need the implemented baselines in our paper, please contact me.

+⭐️ If you find this project beneficial to your study, please give it a star!

 For research cooperation, please contact shuang.zhou@connect.polyu.hk